The algebra of semi-flows: a tale of two topologies: Dynamics as topology

-In order incorporate attracting blocks into the theory of (bi)-closure algebras we construct derived topologies.
-In general, there are a number of options to define derived topologies.
+Let $U,U'\in \sABlockC(\varphi)$.
+If the singular homology satisfies $H(U,U')\neq 0$, then $\Inv(U\smin U') \neq \varnothing$, cf.\ Sect.\ \ref{MDs}.
+In order to incorporate attracting blocks into the theory of (bi)-closure algebras we construct topologies derived from the basic flow topologies.
+In general, there are a number of options to define such topologies.
 We highlight one particular choice that serves the purpose of constructing closed attracting blocks, cf.\ Sect.\ \ref{topologization}.